yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/create-universe-multi-zone.md

 ### Cloud provider instances for the universe

 Browse to the cloud provider's instances page.
-In this example, since we are using Google Cloud Platform as the cloud provider, browse to `Compute Engine` -> `VM Instances` and search for instances that have `helloworld1` in their name.
+In this example, since you are using Google Cloud Platform as the cloud provider, browse to `Compute Engine` -> `VM Instances` and search for instances that have `helloworld1` in their name.
 You should see something as follows.

 ![Instances for a Pending Universe](/images/ee/multi-zone-universe-gcp-instances.png)